auoie/twitch-vods/NOTES.md

 ## TODO

 - Populate the live VODs queue using the database when the program restarts.
+- Use exponential backoff in the case where a connection cannot be established
 - Make a way to evict the gzipped bytes every 60 days.
 Decide whether I should keep the recording or not.
 - When I turn on my VPN and turn if off, the Twitch GQL requests work but the cloudfront requests don't work.
   I should try to understand why and fix it.